gokilo/gokilo.github.io/entering-raw-mode.md

 }
 ```
 In Go, the standard input device is exposed in the os package as
-`os.Stdin`.
-Since `os.Stdin` is of the type `os.File` which implements
+`os.Stdin` which is of the type `os.File`.
+Since `os.File` implements
-the standard `io.Reader` interface widely used across Go packages,
-we can simply wrap it up in a Buffered IO reader by calling the function
+the standard `io.Reader` interface, we can simply wrap it up in a
-`bufio.NewReader(os.Stdin)`.
-Buffered IO readers make it much easier
-to

-Since `os.File` implements the `io.Reader` interface, we can easily
-wrap this in a buffered IO reader  which makes it a lot easier to
+buffered i/o reader using `bufio.NewReader(os.Stdin)` which
-work with a stream of bytes

-Input in Go largely works using variants of the `io.Reader` interface.
-The OS package exposes `Stdin` as an `io.Reader` and here we are wrapping
-it in the Buffered IO reader through the `bufio.NewReader(os.Stdin)` function
-call so that we can collect multiple key press codes in the buffer.
-As we
-will see later, some keys return more than one key-code

-We then check
-as a reader in the `os` package. read()` and `STDIN_FILENO` come from `<unistd.h>`.
-We are asking `read()` to
-read `1` byte from the standard input into the variable `c`, and to keep doing
-it until there are no more bytes to read. `read()` returns the number of bytes
-that it read, and will return `0` when it reaches the end of a file.
+automatically buffers multiple key presses to be read at our
+convenience and exposes convenient functions to read or peek a byte
+at a time.

+We then enter an infinite loop where we try to read data from the
+standared input one byte at a time, check for errors or if we have
+hit end of file marker (remember `os.Stdin` is an `os.File`) and
+then print what we just read.

-When you run `./kilo`, your terminal gets hooked up to the standard input, and
+When you compile and run `./gokilo`, your terminal gets hooked up to
-so your keyboard input gets read into the `c` variable.
-However, by default
+the standard input, and so your keyboard input gets read into the `b`
-your terminal starts in **canonical mode**, also called **cooked mode**.
-In
+variable.
+However, by default your terminal starts in **canonical mode**,
-this mode, keyboard input is only sent to your program when the user presses
+also called **cooked mode**.
+In this mode, keyboard input is only sent to
-<kbd>Enter</kbd>.
-This is useful for many programs: it lets the user type in a
+your program when the user presses <kbd>Enter</kbd>.
+This is useful for
+many programs: it lets the user type in a line of text, use <kbd>Backspace</kbd>
-line of text, use <kbd>Backspace</kbd> to fix errors until they get their input
+to fix errors until they get their input exactly the way they want it, and
-exactly the way they want it, and finally press <kbd>Enter</kbd> to send it to
+finally press <kbd>Enter</kbd> to send it to the program.
+But it does not
-the program.
-But it does not work well for programs with more complex user
+work well for programs with more complex user interfaces, like text editors.
-interfaces, like text editors.
-We want to process each keypress as it comes in,
-so we can respond to it immediately.
+We want to process each keypress as it comes in, so we can respond to it
+immediately.

 What we want is **raw mode**.
 Unfortunately, there is no simple switch you can
 flip to set the terminal to raw mode.
 Raw mode is achieved by turning off a